praeclarum/NGraphics/README.md

 # NGraphics

 NGraphics is a cross platform library for rendering vector graphics on .NET.
-It provides a unified API for both immediate and retained mode rendering to fast and high quality native renderers.
+It provides a unified API for both immediate and retained mode rendering using high quality native renderers.

+You can use it for cross platform rendering of UI widgets.
+Or as the basis for graphically rich interactive views.
+Or maybe you just want an easy way to import and export SVG and PNG files.
+Either way, I'm sure you'll find something interesting here.

 ## Installation

 Install it from nuget.

 ## Getting Started